GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 # Executive Summary

 The identity pillar of the Federal Zero Trust Strategy outlines an aggressive move to reduce system vulnerabilities by implementing phishing–resistant authenticators.
-Agencies have implemented the Personal Identity Verification credential as the gold standard for credentials, but it also comes with procedural and operational challenges which hinder its everyday use.
-While agencies must continue to follow OPM credentialing policy, there are modern phishing-resistant options agencies can deploy today to remove either password exception policies or entirely.
+Agencies have implemented the Personal Identity Verification (PIV) credential as the gold standard for credentials, but it also comes with procedural and operational challenges which hinder its everyday use.
+While agencies must continue to follow Office of Personnel Management (OPM) credentialing policy, there are modern phishing-resistant options agencies can deploy today to  either remove password exception policies or passwords entirely.

-This playbook includes an educational 101 section, but also a three step process to help agencies identify use cases, solutions, and outline a FIDO2 pilot based on experience from the FIDO2 Community of Action and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.
+This playbook includes an educational 101 section, but also a three step process to help agencies identify use cases, solutions, and outline a FIDO2 pilot based on experience from the FIDO2 CoA and content developed by the ICAM Subcommittee Phishing-Resistant Authenticator Working Group.
+The three step pilot process includes:

-1. Recognize common authentication patterns and use cases.
+1. Recognize common authentication patterns and use cases to scope a pilot.
 2. Identify available solutions or acquisition strategies.
 3. Deploy a pilot using the FIDO2 CoA six part pilot plan.